As the coronavirus (COVID-19) pandemic continues, RMIT remains committed to supporting our students and staff at home and overseas.

 All travel remains restricted, consultancies have been reviewed and budgeted major projects have been rescoped, paused or stopped to drive important savings.

 While we are, of course, reviewing our non-strategic assets in light of the challenges associated with COVID-19, the vast majority of assets we hold are essential for learning, teaching and research.

 We previously asked senior leaders to support the ongoing sustainability of RMIT by reducing their fixed salary by 10% to the end of 2020 or reducing their working hours.
 Senior leaders were also informed they will not be eligible for pay reviews or any additional salaried benefits this year.
 This operational decision came after the Vice-Chancellor’s Executive (VCE) agreed to reduce their overall remuneration by 20%.

 We have also provided options to our wider staff should they wish to make a contribution to RMIT’s cost measures, such as a temporary reduction in their working hours or purchasing additional leave.
-We are now exploring a potential voluntary redundancy program as another option to help support our financial sustainability.
-As part of any major change process, we’re committed to consulting with our staff and unions.
-The program opened for consultation on 23 June.
+Following consultation and feedback from our people, a voluntary redundancy program is now open.

 Acknowledgement of Country

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business. - Artwork created by Louisa Bloomer